 An independent Seat ( without stirrups and reins ) is first and foremost importance in riding.

 Not until this is accomplished will riding ever be fun and totally safe....
-Meaning the only way your coming off is if the horse falls - I tell riders to find their seat bones by ...
+Meaning the only way you're coming off is if the horse falls - I tell riders to find their seat bones by ...
 Sitting on a kitchen chair (wood) place your hands palms up and sit on your hands ....
 Feel your seat bones?
 That is what you want to sit on while riding ....
 To keep yourself from rocking back or from sitting or leaning forward (two point) you will use your core muscles (like doing a crunch).
 Do not allow your pubic bone to touch the saddle - that will hurt - I tell my gals to practice kegels while riding .
 This will keep the pelvic floor off the saddle.
 (Also prevent human saddle sores, lol.)

 Don't forget: Your Seat consist of NOT ONLY your bum but ALSO your femurs.
 Some folks forget this and think their thighs are a part of their leg aides.
 NOPE.
 The thighs are a part of your "seat aides."